Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What is ISO 14064 and why is it essential to corporate sustainability strategy?

-• Organizational and operational boundaries
+• Organisational and operational boundaries.

-• Methodologies for calculating direct and indirect emissions
+• Methodologies for calculating direct and indirect emissions.

-• Uncertainty management
+• Uncertainty management.

-• Data quality controls
+• Data quality controls.

-• Requirements for independent verification
+• Requirements for independent verification.

 Today, its relevance is decisive for three main reasons: